Baylor University: Baylor Line

 The Baylor Line is a tradition for new students that began in 1970.
 Freshmen embrace the spirit of Baylor by wearing special football jerseys and rushing the field before home football games.
-Each "Line Jersey" has a nickname chosen by the student and his or her intended year of graduation on the back.
+Each "Line Jersey" has a nickname chosen by the student and their intended year of graduation on the back.
 From its inception until 1994, only male students were allowed to run the Line.
 Before the football game on Saturday, October 28, 2017, alumnae who were not allowed to run in the Line were invited to join the Freshmen in the run.

 Mass Meeting

 The Thursday night of Homecoming Week, new Baylor students (Freshmen and Transfers) attend a mass meeting in Waco Hall where they learn about the Immortal Ten, the ten student athletes who died in a bus-train accident in Round Rock, Texas, on January 22, 1927.
 After the Mass Meeting, the freshmen class build a bonfire on Fountain Mall which often includes burning vigils of the homecoming football opponent's mascot created by the various on campus houses.